bohdan-vykhovanets/usdc-transfer-listener-svc/README.md

-# usdc-transfer-listener-svc
+# USDC Transfer Listener Service

 ## Description

-This service listens Transfer events from USDC smart-contract and stores information about transactions to PostgreSQL database
+This service listens Transfer events from USDC smart-contract on Ethereum mainnet and stores information about transactions to PostgreSQL database

 ## Install